UN must improve its effectiveness and enhance reliability to remain relevant: PM Modi | Law-Order

 ''With regard to the origin of COVID-19 and the ease of doing business rankings, institutions of global governance have damaged the credibility they had built after decades of hard work,'' he said.

-The World Bank recently said it is discontinuing its flagship Doing Business publication, citing “data irregularities” in recent editions of the global business climate index.
+The World Bank recently said it was discontinuing its flagship Doing Business publication, citing "data irregularities" in recent editions of the global business climate index.

 The decision was taken after a probe of data irregularities allegedly due to pressure by some top bank officials to boost China's ranking in 2017 came to light.